datanav/docs/Features/vpn.rst

 VPN
 ===

 You can extend Sesam into your own network using a IPSec-based Virtual Private Network.
 You can configure VPN under Subscriptions Settings in the Management Studio.
-Note that there is a additional surcharge for VPN, see :doc:`pricing` for more information.
+Note that there is a additional surcharge for VPN, see :doc:`../pricing` for more information.

 How to enable VPN
 -----------------